dualinventive/cordova-plugin-windows-webview/README.md

 	Note: To add multiple values to one header, add a header object with the same name and a different value to the array.

-- __refresh__: {boolean} Optional.
+- __refresh__: {boolean: false} Optional.
 Indicates the webview will be refreshed, clearing the cache, before navigating to the provided url.

 - __fingerprint__: {string} Optional.
 The SHA fingerprint used to check the validity of the SSL certificate of the url.
 Used to prevent 'Man in the Middle' attacks.
 For more information refer to: [SSLCertificateChecker-PhoneGap-Plugin](https://github.com/EddyVerbruggen/SSLCertificateChecker-PhoneGap-Plugin)